 If you have an orchiectomy (removing the testicles), your estrogen dose can be lowered.
 After testicle removal, you usually need much less estrogen to maintain your softer, curvier characteristics.

 Estrogen can strain your liver and cause damage.
-Your doctor will periodically check your liver functions, cholesterol levels, and blood sugar levels (diabetes testing) to monitor your health while on estrogen therapy.
+Your doctor will periodically check your liver function, cholesterol levels, and blood sugar level (diabetes testing) to monitor your health while on estrogen therapy.